How to Get Rid of Relatives (and Unwanted House Guests)

 Relatives, like humans, often have allergies.
 Provided none of your family has the same allergy, you can predict what relatives are most likely to try and invade your home and set up a barrier of allergens, such as adopting a cat or dog or starting a small family business that lets your entire family work when at home.

-Work is the most common allergy to affect relatives, and the mere thought of exposure will have them shaking worse than Maynard G Krebs.
+Work is the most common allergy to affect relatives.
+In fact, the mere thought of exposure will have them shaking worse than Maynard G Krebs.
+Best of all, if you make a business out of crafts such as candle or soap making, it can actually be a fun family activity.

 Morgan